xapi-project/xapi-project.github.io/devguide/howtos/add-function.md

   presence of an existing session.

-- The value of the ~in_product_since parameter is a string taken from `idl/datamodel_types.ml` indicating the XenServer release in which this message was first introduced.
+- The value of the ~in_product_since parameter is a string taken from `idl/datamodel_types.ml` indicates the XenServer release in which this message was first introduced.

 - The ~params parameter describes a list of the formal parameters of the message.
   Each parameter is described by a triple.
-The first component of the triple is the type (from type ty in `idl/datamodel_types.ml`); the second is the name of the parameter; the third is a human-readable description of the parameter.
+The first component of the triple is the type (from type ty in `idl/datamodel_types.ml`); the second is the name of the parameter, and the third is a human-readable description of the parameter.
   The first triple in the list is conventionally the instance of the class on which the message will operate.
 In the example, this is a reference to the host.